mga98/landing-page/README.md

-Landing Page using HTML and CSS only.
+Responsive Landing Page using HTML and CSS only.

 Page link: https://boisterous-druid-d289e6.netlify.app/